 All students at the University of Kansas Medical Center are required to have a complete immunization record on file at Student Health.
-Immunization requirements can viewed by clicking on your program study on this page.
+Immunization requirements can viewed by clicking on your program of study on this page.
 Students can check their current immunization status online here under the "Immunizations" tab.

 Any special circumstances regarding immunizations should be discussed with Student Health individually.
 To make an appointment to discuss a special circumstance, click here.
 Failure to comply with the Student Health Immunization Policy will result in denial of class registration.